Other names: Inhaled corticosteroids (ICS) plus long-acting bronchodilator or combination therapy inhalers.

-Includes medications such as Atectura, Breo, DuoResp, Enerzair, Fluticasone and Salmeterol Cipla, Flutiform, Fostair, Seretide, Symbicort.
-(See generic names here: Active Ingredients Guide for Asthma Medication)
+Includes medicines such as Atectura, Breo, DuoResp, Enerzair, Fluticasone and Salmeterol Cipla, Flutiform, Fostair, Seretide, Symbicort, Trelegy, Trimbow.
+See generic names here: Active Ingredients Guide for Asthma Medication.

 HOW DO COMBINATION PREVENTERS HELP ASTHMA?

 Combination preventers contain two or three asthma medicines in combination: an inhaled corticosteroids (ICS) plus one or two long-acting bronchodilator medicines.

 - Corticosteroid helps make the airways less sensitive, reduces redness and swelling and helps to dry up excess mucus.

 - Long-acting bronchodilators relax tight airway muscles for up to 12 hours (some up to 24 hours).